Developer: Tokai Engineering Publisher: Sunsoft Release: 02/92 Genre: Action

 Super Spy Hunter takes everything that made the original famous and does it better.
-But here’s the thing; it actually isn’t a Spy Hunter game.
+But here’s the thing; it actually is not a Spy Hunter game.
 Originally released in Japan as Battle Formula Sunsoft’s US branch wisely snapped it up and rebranded it.
-It’s hard to believe this was an original title and not a sequel as the two games are so similar.
+It is hard to believe this was an original title and not a sequel as the two games are so similar.
 The silly story takes place in the year 2525.
 An international crime syndicate known as X plans to attack the United Nations and it is up to you and your tricked-out car to stop them.
 Outside of its fancy cars you would never know this was the future, but I digress.
 Ignore the silly plot and enjoy an underrated NES gem.

 Spy Hunter was notable for its fast pace.
 The same applies here but Sunsoft have significantly expanded the general gameplay.
 Rather than lining up with an obnoxious truck you smash designated vehicles for power-ups.
 There is a decent assortment of weapons this time, some returning and some new.
 The ever-popular oil slick is joined by shot upgrades, missiles, and most importantly cannon control.
-This important weapon automatically targets enemies but can also be manually targeted.
+This important weapon automatically targets enemies but also has manually targeting.
 Finally you have a life bar.
 It starts out small but within minutes you can significantly expand it.

 The level design in Super Spy Hunter is what truly makes it great.
 The game does not take place on a straight highway and instead varies the terrain.
 Not only will you drive through quicksand but race across broken highways, pilot a motorboat and even fly a helicopter.
 The roads bend and curve in a way that is technically impressive for the system.
 Spy Hunter wanted you to go as fast as possible due to the time limit.
 Here you have no such worries.
 You control the pace and the game challenges you to do exactly that.
 It does a great job telegraphing upcoming hazards like jumps and electric gates as well.
 If you were good enough some of these elements were in the original but I doubt most ever saw them.
 Or maybe they didn’t care.
 Super Spy Hunter’s tight design fulfills the promise of that game’s premise.